StevenWBull/InvoicePageProject/README.md

   - Create corresponding API endpoints
   - No authentication/session management is required.
 Imagine you're building this application for a single user (yourself)
-- **Bonus**: Receive form validations when trying to create/edit an invoice
-- **Bonus**: Save draft invoices, and mark pending invoices as paid x **Bonus**: Filter invoices by status (draft/pending/paid)
+- **Bonus**: Receive form validations when trying to create/edit an invoice x **Bonus**: Save draft invoices, and mark pending invoices as paid x **Bonus**: Filter invoices by status (draft/pending/paid)
 - **Bonus**: Keep track of any changes, even after refreshing the browser (`localStorage` could be used for this)